Ramsundhar-88/Ecommerce-Follow-Along/README.md

 # Milestone 20: Building a Profile Page Frontend with User Data Endpoint
 In this milestone, we implemented the frontend for the profile page, fetching user data from the backend API

 Frontend: Profile Page Designed a new Profile Page component that displays user data Implemented a function to fetch user data from the backend API Used React state to manage user data Backend: API Endpoint for User Data Created a new API endpoint to fetch user data Implemented server-side logic to retrieve user data from the database State Management and API Integration Fetched user data from the backend API The final product will have the following features: A user can view their profile page A user can view their user data on the profile page

+# Milestone 21: Implementing the Address Form Page
+Create a frontend form to collect user address details.
+Store address information using state management.
+Implement navigation from the Profile Page to the Address Form.

+Frontend Updates: Address Form Page Designed an address input form to collect: Country City Address Line 1 Address Line 2 ZIP Code Address Type (Home/Work/Other) Created a state to store and manage the form input.
+Ensured proper form validation for required fields.

+Navigation & User Flow Clicking "Add Address" on the Profile Page redirects to the Address Form.
+Implemented smooth navigation handling to improve user experience.
+Future Enhancements & Experimentation Save Address to Database: Store the address using a backend API.
+Auto-fill Option: Enable users to update an existing address instead of entering a new one.
+Google Maps API Integration: Allow users to select their address using a map.